jonathanong/style-guide/javascript.md

 * Prefer the latest ECMAScript syntax available on the target platform(s)
 * Prefer JSON styling when defining objects
-* Minimize nesting
-* Separate code into files
 * Filenames should mimic code structure
-* Code should be sorted from high-level to low-level
 * Try to keep lines less than 60 characters wide
 * Try to keep functions less than 50 lines long
 * No trailing whitespace
-* Prefer `'` over `"`
+* Prefer `'` over `"` - avoid escaping quotations

-## Order
+## Code Order

 Code should philosophically be ordered:

 - From high level to lower level
 - From public to private

-Code in a single file should generally be structured like this:
+Code in a single file should generally be structured in the following order:

 1. Global imports - `require('lib')`
 2. Relative imports - `require('./src')`